-Congratulations on purchasing a Swift product.
+Congratulations on purchasing your new motorhome.
 We are confident that you will enjoy many happy holidays.
 However, should you have an enquiry or require assistance with a problem, we hope that this guide will be of assistance to you.

 If you have a problem, or enquiry with regards to your new motorhome, please follow these steps: